 To sign up for ObamaCare find your state’s health insurance marketplace, sign up, then enroll.
 Sign up for ObamaCare during open enrollment.

-IMPORTANT: Make sure to enroll, switch plan, and verify your cost assistance by December 15th for a plan starting Jan 1st.
-Your plan and cost assistance may or may not auto-renew on the 1st.
-(Miss the deadline for the 15th?
-In some state’s you still have until Tuesday, December 23, 2014 to enroll in a plan for the 1st.)
+Make sure to enroll, switch plans, and verify your cost assistance by December 15th for a plan starting Jan 1st each year.
+Your plan and cost assistance may or may not auto-renew on the 1st of the year.
+Even if you Miss the deadline to get covered by Jan 1st, make sure to verify information, change plans, and/or enroll before the end of open enrollment.

 After you know your marketplace options, compare them with health quotes outside the marketplace to understand all your options.
 Keep reading for more facts to help you understand the sign up process for the Health Insurance Marketplace and other insurance types.

 Options For Getting Covered Under ObamaCare